novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-104.md

 “That might be true, but what about you?
 Some of the things Nostradamus mentioned are related to Guseong.
 There’s also the Bohang Group incident….”

 “I know.
-I might get a little scolded.
+But the worst I will get is scolding.
 I can handle that.”

 “But he’ll also ask for the motive, why you did it?”